MultiBench: Multiscale Benchmarks for Multimodal Representation Learning: Conclusion

 2. \textit{Scale of datasets, models, and metrics:} We plan for \names\ to be a continuously-growing community effort with regular maintenance and expansion.
 While \names\ currently does not include several important research areas outside of multimodal fusion (e.g., question answering~\citep{agrawal2017vqa,hannan2020manymodalqa}, retrieval~\citep{zhen2019deep}, grounding~\citep{cirik-etal-2018-visual}, and reinforcement learning~\citep{luketina2019survey}), and is also limited by the models and metrics it supports, we outline our plan to expand in these directions in Appendix~\ref{appendix:future}.

 \textbf{Projected expansions of \names:} In this subsection, we describe concrete ongoing and future work towards expanding \names\ (see details in Appendix~\ref{appendix:future}).

 1. \textit{Other multimodal research problems:} We are genuinely committed to building a community around these resources and continue improving it over time.
-While we chose to focus on multimodal fusion by design for this first version to have a more coherent way to standardize and evaluate methods across datasets, we acknowledge the breath of multimodal learning and are looking forward to expanding it in other directions in collaboration with domain experts.
-We have already included $2$ datasets in captioning (and more generally for non-language outputs, retrieval): (1) Yummly-28K of paired videos and text descriptions of food recipes~\citep{min2016being}, and (2) Clotho dataset for audio-captioning~\citep{drossos2020clotho} as well as a language-guided RL environment Read to Fight Monsters (RTFM)~\citep{zhong2019rtfm} in our latest GitHub commits \url{https://github.com/pliang279/MultiBench/commits/main}.
-We are also working towards the following datasets: \begin{enumerate} \item Question answering: Visual Question Answering~\citep{agrawal2017vqa}, ManyModal Question Answering~\citep{hannan2020manymodalqa}, MultiModal Question Answering~\citep{talmor2020multimodalqa}, and Social IQ~\citep{zadeh2019social}. \item Retrieval/captioning: Flickr30k~\citep{young-etal-2014-image}. \item Grounding: Google RefExp~\cite{mao2016generation}. \item Multimodal RL: Freeway, Bomberman, Boulderchase and Friends \& Enemies~\citep{narasimhan2018grounding} and Vision \& Touch (reinforcement learning task~\citep{lee2019making}). \end{enumerate} Unifying across research areas in multimodal learning is much more challenging since the models used and output spaces are vastly different.
-We hope that \names\ can be a first attempt in more general multimodal models for various domains and tasks while also improving robustness, complexity, and reproducibility.
+While we chose to focus on multimodal fusion by design for this first version to have a more coherent way to standardize and evaluate methods across datasets, we acknowledge the breadth of multimodal learning and are looking forward to expanding it in other directions in collaboration with domain experts.
+We have already included $2$ datasets in captioning (and more generally for non-language outputs, retrieval): (1) Yummly-28K of paired videos and text descriptions of food recipes~\citep{min2016being}, and (2) Clotho dataset for audio-captioning~\citep{drossos2020clotho} as well as a language-guided RL environment Read to Fight Monsters (RTFM)~\citep{zhong2019rtfm} and are also working towards more datasets in QA, retrieval, and multimodal RL.

 To help in scalable expansion, we plan for an open call to the community for suggestions and feedback about domains, datasets, and metrics.
 As a step in this direction, we have concrete plans to use \names\ as a theme for future workshops and competitions (building on top of the multimodal workshops we have been organizing at \href[pdfnewwindow=true]{http://multicomp.cs.cmu.edu/naacl2021multimodalworkshop}{NAACL 2021}, \href[pdfnewwindow=true]{http://multicomp.cs.cmu.edu/acl2020multimodalworkshop}{ACL 2020}, and \href[pdfnewwindow=true]{http://multicomp.cs.cmu.edu/acl2018multimodalchallenge}{ACL 2019}, and in multimodal learning courses (starting with the \href[pdfnewwindow=true]{https://cmu-multicomp-lab.github.io/mmml-course/fall2020}{course taught annually at CMU}).
 Since \names\ is public and will be regularly maintained, the existing benchmark, code, evaluation, and experimental protocols can greatly accelerate any dataset and modeling innovations added in the future.
 In our public GitHub, we have included a section on contributing through task proposals or additions of datasets and algorithms.
 The authors will regularly monitor new proposals through this channel.